 Andros has traditionally been a weekend retreat for Athenians and rich ship-owners.
 With it being only two hours from Athens by boat it made for the perfect spot for those on the mainland to build a holiday home near the sea.
 Foreign tourism however is generally something which has only started to develop in recent years.
 As such it does not have a plethora of art galleries, museums, tourism activities etc. The public transport system is basic, as most of the locals opt to drive their own vehicles instead.
 So if you are looking to turn up somewhere and be bombarded with tourist activities and be spoon-fed by a well oiled tourism trade, then maybe Andros isn’t the right choice.

-One final point on this, I have spoken to people who have visited many of the more touristy Greek islands and some have told me that to them Andros did not feel as welcoming and they felt they did not interact with the locals as much as on other islands.
+One final point on this, a small number of people that I have spoken to who have visited many of the more touristy Greek islands have told me that to them Andros did not feel as welcoming and they felt they did not interact with the locals as much as on other islands.
 One interpretation of this is that Andros is not reliant on the foreign tourism trade unlike other touristic Greek islands (due to it’s predominantly domestic tourism) and thus business owners, shop assistants etc. may not force themselves upon tourists as they might in islands where they need to encourage trade with tourists.
 As such on the surface it may not feel as culturally immersive as some other Greek islands.
 What I can say from my own personal experience is that the local people are warm, loyal and generous.
 This island is not neccisarily polished for tourists it is simply an authentic Greek island offering, in my opinion, a more real experience.

 2) The Siesta shutdown